Jamiroquai – Emergency on Planet Earth: #775 of best 1,000 albums ever!

-Why is Jamiroquai’s Emergency on Planet Earth on my best 1,000 albums ever list?
+So why is Jamiroquai’s Emergency on Planet Earth on this best 1,000 albums ever thing?

-From that standpoint, it makes perfect sense that the unique blend of funk, R&B, updated disco, and acid jazz that Jamiroquai brings to bear would become popular among the college-y and hipster youth set of the day (a little more about how Jamiroquai entered my life below).
+So it makes perfect sense that Jamiroquai’s blend of funk, R&B, updated disco, and acid jazz caught on with the college and hipster crowd of the day (more on how Jamiroquai entered my life below).

 “Too Young to Die” is the standout song on Emergency on Planet Earth, Jamiroquai’s first album, and a confident salvo that the band was taking its place on the scene.
 I had to look up how to describe my favorite thing about “Too Young to Die,” which is when lead singer Jay Kay sings without using words… and it turns out that, if the Internet is to be believed, there’s no better term than vocalizing for this.
 So, yes, “Too Young to Die” thrives on Jay Kay’s vocalizations and a funk meets acid jazz meets dance music-lounge vibe thing.